Standing-Storm/MindOverMatter/README.md

 # Mind Over Matter
 A WIP Psionics mod for Cataclysm: Dark Days Ahead (current status: working on crafting, adding new content.
-Mod is functional: current version, 0.5.2 Alpha for 0.G stable)
+Mod is functional: current version, 0.6 Beta for latest experimental.
+If you are on 0.G stable, download 0.5.2 [here](https://github.com/Standing-Storm/MindOverMatter/releases/tag/v0.5.2))

 This mod adds (currently) seven separate psionic power paths to Cataclysm, including: